priyanka-manoj/playstoreanalysis/README.md

 * Mid → Cost-efficient, reach-driven campaigns

 ### Limitations
-No data on revenue, pricing, or conversions
+* No data on revenue, pricing, or conversions
-IAP indicates capability, not actual spending
+* IAP indicates capability, not actual spending
-Score is a heuristic, not a predictive model
+* Score is a feature created for problem solving, not a predictive model

 ### Tech Stack